KirillSharafutdinov/revilio-ios/README.md

 }
 ```

 **Model License Note:** The YOLO11 model is used under the AGPL-3.0 license.
-This necessitates of any project using this model to be licensed under the same AGPL-3.0 license.
+This requires any project using this model to be licensed under the same AGPL-3.0 or another compatible license.
 The original model was converted to CoreML format for use within this iOS application, see [LICENSE.yolo11mCOCO.txt](revilio-ios/Revilio/Models/LICENSE.yolo11mCOCO) for details

 ### R.swift
 This project uses [R.swift](https://github.com/mac-cain13/R.swift) (MIT License) for safe, autocompleted resource management.